 A lovely story of male friendship, adventure, and nature.
 Wynn and Jack met as freshmen in college and soon bonded over their love for books and nature.
 The young men are both knowledgeable of the wilderness and capable of taking care of themselves.
 Their canoeing adventure turns into a suspenseful search for a missing woman and a trip out of the wilderness before the wildfire reaches them.

 This is a beautifully written novel.
 I enjoy novels that focus on nature, and found this one to be very well done.
 Also, the wonderful male friendship in this book was great to read.
 The story is slow-paced, though it does get more exciting toward the end.

-I received a free digital copy of this book via First to Read in exchange for an honest review.
+I received a free digital copy of this book via Penguin’s First to Read in exchange for an honest review.